astropy/saba/docs/index.rst

 .. image:: _static/asb_logo.png

-Welcome to AstroSherpaBridge's documentation!
+Welcome to astrosherpa_bridge's documentation!
 =============================================

-I would like to introduce you to the Google Summer of Code project, a brigde between `sherpa` and `astropy.modeling` to allow astropy users to take advantage of the `sherpa` package, giving them acess to the fit statistics, fitting routines and uncertainties estimation.
+I would like to introduce you to the Google Summer of Code project astrosherpa_bridge, a interface between `astropy.modeling` and `sherpa` to allow astropy users to take advantage of the `sherpa` package, giving them access to the statistics, fitting routines and uncertainties estimation.

 Installation
 ------------